 ATOMOS reserves the right to terminate this license without prejudice to any additional recourse ATOMOS may have against you if you violate any of its terms and conditions.

 Registration + Warranty Upgrade

 Standard warranty is 1 year.
-Register to upgrade your warranty to 3 years.
+Register within 12 months of purchase date to upgrade your warranty to 3 years.
 Visit: www.atomos.com/registration

 Introduction